Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

   * Buy one or [3D print one](https://www.printables.com/model/1735505-diy-disc-label-alignment-tool) if you have the means.
   * *Make sure it is designed for full-face labels.*
-  * Or just eyeball it and hope for the best.

 ---